 Last year was a mixed bag in terms of fitness.
 For the things I did accomplish, I have a couple of people to thank.
 Andrea Rice at Lululemon YEG is one of them.
 She helped inspire me (and outfit me) to get my run on – bless her heart. (see my post 5 Things I Wish I Knew When I Started Running).
-Tim Gourlay who showed me the magic that is Fitset, Edmonton’s first multi-studio fitness pass.
-I have been trying out classes I normally would never have dreamed of checking out – Soar, hot yoga, and even a weekly HIIT class.
+In addition to running, I have been trying out classes I normally would never have dreamed of checking out – Soar, hot yoga, and even a weekly HIIT class.
 Lastly, my partner Jesse who has been accompanying me to these classes, holding me accountable, and encouraging me on my running journey.

 - Make my running a year-round activity.

 - Discover new ways to stay active all year round

 - Create a network of workout buddies to hold me accountable!